 Plenty of people ask, “Why should I get an MBA?”
 There’s an argument to be made that on-the-job training gives you all the skills you need.
 But those skills can take years to acquire.
 Earning your MBA gives you the opportunity to quickly learn those same skills (and many more).

-The article goes on to define a set of skills where MBA programs improve performance:
+The article goes on to define a set of skills an MBA program teaches you that will improve your overall performance:

 - Interpersonal—How you work and collaborate with others.